haskell-game-programming/haskell-game-programming.github.io/SDL/SDL1/SDL » SDL1 » Time.md

 * Modify the program above to also report the FPS.

-* Modify the program above to adjust the delay to try to match a specific number of frames per second.
+* Modify the program above introducing a delay to try to match a specific number of frames per second.

 # Time-dependent behaviours